 information on the impacts of marine litter to Arctic wildlife and human populations.

-Annex 1 further specifies some of the research needs highlighted in the s
+Annex 1 further specifies some of the research needs highlighted in the study.
+Desktop Study.

 Purpose and Objectives

 Note: Consider adding text describing the purpose of the action plan.
 The purpose and objectives of the action plan (to reduce marine litter) should be clearer.